Sivaranjan89/StringBox/README.md

 # Welcome to StringBox

-## You can manage all your database operations with this library.
-Every information will be saved as Strings only in this library.
+###  You can manage all your database operations with this library.
+### Every information will be saved as Strings only.
-This library can convert your images also to strings.
+### This library can convert your images also to strings.
-You can use the encryption options in StringBoxUtils to encrypt your data.
+### You can use the encryption options in StringBoxUtils to encrypt your data.
-Check the below methods and enjoy using StringBox
+### Check the below methods and enjoy using StringBox

 # How to Install Plugin
 Add the below in your root build.gradle(project) at the end of repositories:<br />